homanchou/xr/book/5-Scene-Systems-Snapshot.md

   config.room_id = room_id;
   config.user_id = user_id;
   config.socket = liveSocket;
-  await import("./room");
+  await import("./systems");
 };
 ```
 The `initRoom` function is now responsible for invoking `config` for the first time, and populating some important shared data like the socket, room_id and user_id into the config so it's available to any other code that imports `config`.
-It also imports `room` which imports all the systems we just created.
+It also imports `systems` which imports all the systems we just created.
 Again we use dynamic imports so that if initRoom is never called none of the Babylon.js and room related code needs to be loaded, which keeps the rest of the pages unhindered by large js bundles.

 Remember that this `initRoom` function is only invoked by the `show.html.heex` template if it renders: